apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

     the oldest data in the cache was at transaction ID 20, a value of 10 would be added to the average.

+*   **dfs.journalnode.edit-cache-size.fraction** - This ratio refers to the proportion of the maximum memory of the JVM.
+Used to calculate the size of the edits cache that is kept in the JournalNode's memory.
+    The recommended value is less than 0.9.
+We recommend using dfs.journalnode.edit-cache-size.fraction instead of dfs.journalnode.edit-cache-size.bytes.
+If we set dfs.journalnode.edit-cache-size.bytes, this parameter will not take effect.

 This feature is primarily useful in conjunction with the Standby/Observer Read feature.
 Using this feature, read requests can be serviced from non-active NameNodes; thus tailing in-progress edits provides these nodes with the ability to serve requests with data which is much more fresh.
 See the